 Library and Archives Canada Headquarters | Image Courtesy: Padraic Ryan

 Annual Budget: C$116.9 million

-Library and Archives Canada (LAC) is a Canadian national institution responsible for preserving the country’s cultural heritage and making them easily accessible.
+Library and Archives Canada (LAC) is a Canadian national institution responsible for preserving its cultural heritage and making it easily accessible.

 It was established after the merger of the National Archives and the National Library of Canada under the Library and Archives of Canada Act in 2004.